 The next is step is to determine the size of your position and write it in the field “Volume”.
-In MetaTrader you set position size in lots: 1.0 is equal to 1 lot, or 100,000 units.
+In MetaTrader you set position size in lots: 1.0 is equal to 1 lot, or 100 000 units.
 You can read up on how to choose a position size in the article “How to determine position size?”.

 Stop loss (SL) is an exchange rate at which your trade will be automatically closed if the price goes in an adverse direction.
 Thus, SL limits your possible loss: in the worst case, you won't lose more than the amount you chose as a stop loss.

 Take profit (TP) is an exchange rate where your trade will be automatically closed if the price goes in your favor.
 In other words, it’s your profit target.

 If stop loss and take profit values are set, they will appear on the chart as horizontal lines at the corresponding price levels, making it easy for you to monitor open trades.
 If SL and TP levels were set too close to the current price, you will see an error message: “Incorrect S/L or T/P”.
 You will need to move the levels farther from the current price and repeat the request.

 Market Orders and Pending Orders

 The next important field is “Type”.
 There are two types of orders – market orders and pending orders.
 The main difference between these two types is that market orders are automatically opened at the current market price while pending orders can be set for a specific price in the future.